tessercat/daoistic-book/daodejing/49/english.md

-The wise never have anything in mind, they take everyone's heart to heart.

-They treat good people well,
-they treat bad people well,
-character is decency.
+Wise politicians never think for themselves.
+They let citizens do the thinking for them.

+They get along with the good ones as well as they get along with the bad ones.
+Character is good will.

-They trust honest people,
+They trust the honest ones
-they trust dishonest people,
+as much as they trust the dishonest ones.
-character is trust.
+Character is faith.

-The role of the wise in the world is to get to know them, to be the world's mixed-up heart.
+The role of the wise
+is to bring people together,
+to get people in sync.

-Everyone always wants to know how they fit in, the wise always make room for them.
+Citizens always want to fit in.
+The wise always make room for them.